anfieldeire/Servicenow-Login/Readme.md

 * The script will verify login by finding the header on the right of the home page with the logged in users first and last name.
 * Custom logger will log (and append to a file in the same directory)
 * Use pip install -r requirements.txt to install the packages from command line to your virtual enviroment
+* Run Instructions: Activate the virtual environment, then type pytest from command line to run all tests